 Dogs seem to need aspirin a lot.
 Perhaps K9s get so worked up it can take a toll on them.
-Sometimes you wonder if their exuberance becomes their own undoing, resulting in accidents and situations causing pain.
-This, together with their specific genetic make-up, predisposes many dogs to certain illnesses, such as arthritis, heart ailments, and several other diseases.
-Time heals wounds but also contributes to them.
+Maybe their exuberance becomes their own undoing, resulting in accidents and situations causing pain.
+This, together with their genetic make-up, predisposes many dogs to certain illnesses such as arthritis, heart ailments, etc. Time heals wounds but also contributes to them.

 Common to these K9 illnesses is the acute manifestation of pain that many dogs experience, especially geriatrics.
-Old age tends to result in weak joints due to wear and tear just like us humans commonly experience as we get up in years.
-The aging process causes pain in dogs which sometimes makes walking and getting around excruciatingly painful.
-If left untreated, this may cause debilitation, even death.
+Old age tends to result in weak joints due to wear and tear just like us humans commonly experience as we get older.
+Dogs struggle to walk and getting around becomes excruciatingly painful.

-One of the popular ways to control pain in dogs is through medications.
-Aspirin is one of the most common over-the-counter remedies used to ease various pain in dogs.
-There are many brands available in the market which carry different names.
-Before purchasing a specific type of aspirin, it is important to get your veterinarian’s advice first.
+A popular way to control pain in dogs is through medications.
+Aspirin is probably the most common over-the-counter remedies used to ease pain in dogs.
+But before purchasing a specific type of aspirin, it is important to get your veterinarian’s advice first.

 Can I Give My Dog Aspirin?
 Answer: Yes, as directed

-Pain management for dogs should generally start with a vet consultation, especially when you do not know the root cause of the dog’s ailment.
-This is the best way to determine the underlying cause of the condition and from that proper treatment can be applied.
-Aspirin is best used for dog pain caused by arthritis or similar ailments.
+Pain management for canines should start with a vet consultation, especially when you don’t know the root cause of your dog’s ailment.
+Once the underlying cause of the condition is known, only then can proper treatment can be applied.
+Aspirin in particular is best used for dog pain caused by arthritis or similar ailments.

 Just like all medications, owners should follow the appropriate dosage when giving aspirin to their dog.
 This is more difficult to get right for a K9.
 Generally, dosage should be adjusted according to the dog’s weight.
 Often a 10-20 milligram dose per kilogram of body weight should be given.
 A 5-mg/pound or 10 mg/kilogram works well for most dogs under typical treatment but consult with your vet to be sure.
 There are approximately 2.2 pounds in a kilogram.

 Always refer to the manufacturers dosage chart provided to get accurate instructions for any medication.
-A standard of 320 milligrams is favorable for most cases.
-Using aspirin for puppies is equivalent to 16 pounds of body weight at 5mg/pound given twice a day.
-Keep in mind these are estimates and every dog and their situation is different.
+A standard of 320 milligrams is favorable in most cases.
+Using aspirin for puppies is equivalent to 16 pounds of body weight at 5mg/pound given twice daily.
+These are only estimates and every dog is different.

-Should you feel confused about dosage levels and frequency of use, your best option is to call your veterinarian for proper guidance.
+If unsure about dosage levels and frequency of use, your best option is to call your veterinarian for guidance.
 Giving medications to your pet is very tricky.
-Some dogs tend to act weird when ill.
-Find the best possible way to make your dog feel relaxed.
+Some dogs act weird when ill.
+Find the best way to make your dog feel relaxed.
 This way, it will be a lot easier for you to successfully provide medication.

 Contraindications for Aspirin Use

 Aspirin should not be given to young pets.
 It is toxic for dogs weighing less than 2 pounds at doses of 30mg per pound.
 This is why starting the treatment with small doses usually does the trick.
-Always practice moderation especially when giving human formulated drugs to a dog.
-Also, no other drugs should be taken with aspirin such as Tylenol.
-Chemical reactions of the two drugs tend to cause severe complications that can sometimes lead to death.
+Use moderation especially when giving human formulated drugs to a dog.

 Aspirin can cause bleeding and stomach problems.
-The best way to prevent this is to give your dog food before administering medication.
+Prevent this by giving your dog food before administering medication.
 This lessens gastric irritation that causes ulceration of the stomach lining.
-For bleeding tendencies, it is best to keep the dog away from any sharp objects or activities that may cause trauma.
+For bleeding tendencies, keep your dog away from any sharp objects or activities that may cause trauma.